hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 ### `arweaveServerURL`
 This provides the URL of the Arweave server used to resolve to use to resolve the Arweave URIs (or CIDs) found in the token metadata.
-By default no server is configured -- i.e. these URIs/CIDs are not resolved.
+By default the `https://arweave.net/` URL is used.

 ### `cryptoName`
 This provides the name of the crypto, as a replacement of the default name which is 'HBAR'.